 3. Reduces Critical Errors

-One ergonomic solution that benefits both nurse and patient is the moving medical cart mechanism.
+One ergonomic solution that benefits both nurse and patient is the computer cart on wheels.

 Think of this as a desk on wheels: Doctors and nurses can wheel it right into the patient's room.
-Right there, they can easily take notes while discussing symptoms and treatments with the patient and then document the information as it's being communicated.
+They can easily take notes while discussing symptoms and treatments with the patient and then document the information as it's being communicated.

 This sure beats speaking with a patient, then walking to an office (perhaps tens of minutes after the conversation) to document the data.

-You can deck out a medical computer on wheels cart to include several ergonomic and safety features.
-A locking medical cart will ensure that all patient data stays confidential.
-CPU holders and mouse slider trays increase staff comfort while using any moving medical cart.
+You can deck out a medical computer on wheels cart to include several ergonomic and safety features, including:

 4. Improves Efficiency